Color depth: 3-bit color

 8 colors, almost always all combinations of full-intensity red, green, and blue.
 Many early home computers with TV displays, including the ZX Spectrum and BBC Micro.

 4-bit color

 16 colors, usually from a selection of fixed palettes.
-Used by the EGA and by the least common denominator VGA standard at higher resolution, color Macintoshes, Atari ST low resolution, Commodore 64, Amstrad CPC.
+Used by IBM CGA (at the lowest resolution), EGA, and by the least common denominator VGA standard at higher resolution.
+Color Macintoshes, Atari ST low resolution, Commodore 64, and Amstrad CPCs also supported 4-bit color.

 5-bit color

 32 colors from a programmable palette, used by the Original Amiga chipset.

+6-bit color

+64 colors.
+Used by the Master System, Enhanced Graphics Adapter, GIME for TRS-80 Color Computer 3, Pebble Time smartwatch (64 color e-paper display), and Parallax Propeller using the reference VGA circuit.

 8-bit color

-256 colors, usually from a fully-programmable palette.
-Most early color Unix workstations, VGA at low resolution, Super VGA, color Macintoshes, Atari TT, Amiga AGA chipset, Falcon030, Acorn Archimedes.
+256 colors, usually from a fully-programmable palette: Most early color Unix workstations, Super VGA, color Macintosh, Atari TT, Amiga AGA chipset, Falcon030, Acorn Archimedes.
 Both X and Windows provided elaborate systems to try to allow each program to select its own palette, often resulting in incorrect colors in any window other than the one with focus.